 Sin #6a: Is Skinny Girl reaming that lime with a sharp knife?
 See Sin #5 and avoid the never popular Bloody Margarita.
 If you are poverty stricken, use a spoon or fork to ream.

 Sin #7: Avoid using commercial sour mix or lemonade.
 Really, get a citrus press and stick with the fresh lime juice, and if need be, a bit of sugar.
 People will really appreciate it, give you lots of compliments and stare in awe at your new found super-power.

 Sin #8: Cocktails are more like baking and work best with actual recipe measurements.
-I know people whose idea of a splash will put a 200 pound man into an alcohol induced comma.
+I know people whose idea of a splash will put a 200-pound man into an alcohol-induced coma.
 Good cocktails are made with good recipes, not freestyle.

 Sin #9: Skip the microplane grater, buy a citrus press.

 Sin #10: Blenders went out of style two decades ago, along with big hair, leg warmers, hatchback Mustangs, spandex and glam rockers.
 If you want that thin layer of ice crystals floating on top of your Margarita, use a cocktail shaker and you’ll get the real thing.

 Sin #11: Salt is an important component of the Margarita, period.
 I’ll explain this in my follow-up post, but it has a lot to do with taste science.
 Most good bartenders will salt only half the rim or ensure that the salt isn’t an inch thick.
 The salt rim should be lightly salted, otherwise, peoples ankles may swell.
 Really, you don’t need to lick the whole salt rim, and you can use a lime wedge to squeegee the salt from part of the rim.